A Note on Entanglement Entropy for Primary Fermion Fields in JT Gravity: Conclusion and discussion

 \lb{discussion} {5.\arabic{equation}} In this paper we get the particular solution of the wave function outside the extremal black hole horizon in JT gravity, it is very important for the follow-up study of extracting extremal black hole information with modular flow in JT gravity.
 The specific expression for the modular flow of 2D free massless fermion depends on the wave function, other papers derived the modular flow formula for 2D free massless fermions but didn't give us the specific expression for the wave function \cite{Chen:2019iro,Blanco:2019cet,Erdmenger:2020nop,Reyes:2021npy}.

 In CFT$_2$ methods, a convenient way to compute entropies of intervals is using the {\it replica trick} to compute the R\'{e}nyi entropy for integer index $n$: \bqn S_{n}(V)=\frac{1}{1-n}\log Tr\rho^n_{V}. \eqn Taking the limit $n\rightarrow1$, we can derive the entanglement entropy of the primary fermion fields\cite{Almheiri:2019psf,Calabrese:2004eu,Calabrese:2009qy}.
 There is a simpler technique called {\it resolvent} to derive the entanglement entropy for 2D free massless fermions in comparison to the CFT method called replica trick.
 In this paper we calculate the two point correlators of primary fermion fields in JT gravity under Weyl transformations.
-We expect to derive directly the entanglement entropy of a single interval for a massless Dirac field in 2D conformally flat JT gravity by the resolvent technique, but the integral equation of the resolvent in 2D conformally flat JT gravity is quite complicated.
-Maybe the resolvent of the two point correlator in 2D conformally flat spacetime is different from the resolvent (\ref{re}) in 2D flat spacetime, we still don't know whether the resolvent in 2D conformally flat spacetime has conformal factors.
-In all, we still need to study the resolvent of free massless fermions in 2D conformally flat JT gravity further.
+And we redefine the fields in terms of the conformal factor as the fermion fields, then we use the resolvent technique as described in two dimensional vacuum Minkowski spacetime to derive the renormalized entanglement entropy for massless Dirac fields in JT gravity.